Meaning and Significance of Namaste or Namaskar

 There is reverence conveyed by one person to the other by doing Namaskar.
 The literal meaning implied is ‘I recognize the God in you, and I bow to you’.
 Another equivalent of this expression could be ‘prostration and solutions’.

 Our ancient culture and religion emphasize that God is omnipresent.
 God is not away from us residing somewhere high in the sky or in the heaven.
 Thus, the concept of Namaskar teaches us to remember that God is everywhere and in everything.
 It is believed that there is atman (soul) in all, and atman is a part of the Supreme.
-Therefore, we all are one.
+Therefore, we are all one.
 Hence, the divine message is to love everyone because no one is different from the other.

 Namaskar is also directly related to the heart chakra or the ‘Anhat chakra’.
 It helps in reconnecting with our deep selves and to the other person through our hearts.
 During prayer and meditation, it helps in calming or activating the heart chakra.
 When placed on the forehead, it helps in activating our third eye or the ‘Ajna chakra’ or calming it and reconnecting to our soul and our intuition.